Which vaccines do adults need?

 Do you need a booster dose?

-You can check the vaccines you have been given in Norway at Helsenorge:
+You can check which vaccines you have taken in Norway that are registered for you at Helsenorge:

 The service is based on vaccinations registered in the Norwegian Immunisation Registry SYSVAK at the Norwegian Institute of Public Health.